 The links provided below are shown for reference only.
 The USGBC South Florida Chapter is not responsible nor can be held liable for any linked content, claims or representations within the websites listed.

 Of course, we start our Green Schools Resources List with the US Green Building Council.
 The USGBC provides a wealth of resources and education tied to this critically important subject.
-Here are three outstanding pages well worth a click and your time:
+In addition the links provided elsewhere on this webpage, check out: